MCPEngu/easyLinuxGUI/README.md

 For one who is curious, this tool installs:
 - XFCE4.
 - VNC4Server.
+- Neofetch
+- Vim editor
-- Ungoogled Chromium, Firefox, Wine staging (optional).
+- Ungoogled Chromium, Librewolf, Wine staging (optional).

 # Pre-requitesite
 - This tool only only support Ubuntu 20.04 LTS Focal (other soon)